The Author & Journalist: Content

-In the December 1929 through December 1930 issues, Hawkins ran a 13-part series by Edwin Baird titled How to Write a Detective Story.
+In the December 1929–December 1930 issues, Hawkins ran a 13-part series by Edwin Baird titled How to Write a Detective Story.
 Baird had purchased Hawkins’s short story "The Dead Man’s Tale" for the first issue of Weird Tales.
 The series is an example of the magazine’s increasing emphasis on genre fiction, growing out of the success of the pulps.

-Allen Glasser (1908-71), of Brooklyn, New York, had contributed articles in the early 1930s.
+Allen Glasser (1908–71), of Brooklyn, New York, had contributed articles in the early 1930s.
 He joined the magazine as contest editor with the June 1965 issue.
 Glasser had been active in early science fiction fandom, and has been called "the first real science fiction fan."
-Under his auspices, in the Oct-Nov-Dec 1965 issue, in a new Student Writer Section, the magazine introduced fictional content, something which it had never done in the past.
+Under his auspices, in the Oct–Nov–Dec 1965 issue, in a new Student Writer Section, the magazine introduced fictional content, something which it had never done in the past.
 The first short story featured was "In Memory of Oranges" by Deloris Tarzan.
-Glasser left the magazine when it contracted after the August-September 1967 issue.
+Glasser left the magazine when it contracted after the August–September 1967 issue.

-The last issue, January-February 1969, contains two page-length poems by editor Larston D. Farrar, both commemorating the two recent assassination victims: "Our Bobby Is Gone (For Those Who Admired Him)," and "Oh!
+The last issue, January–February 1969, contains two page-length poems by editor Larston D. Farrar, both commemorating the two recent assassination victims: "Our Bobby Is Gone (For Those Who Admired Him)," and "Oh!
 Martin Luther King—A Prophet in His Time."